Nærøy Municipality: General information

-On 1 January 2018, the municipality of Nærøy switched from the old Nord-Trøndelag county to the new Trøndelag county.
+On 1 January 2018, Nærøy Municipality switched from the old Nord-Trøndelag county to the new Trøndelag county.

-On 1 January 2020, the municipality of Nærøy was merged with most of the neighboring municipality of Vikna to form the new Nærøysund Municipality.
-The Lund area in Nærøy was not part of the merger.
-It became part of the newly enlarged Namsos Municipality on the same date.
+On 1 January 2020, most of Nærøy Municipality was merged with the neighboring Vikna Municipality to form the new Nærøysund Municipality.
+The Lund area in Nærøy Municipality was not part of the merger, however, instead it became part of the newly enlarged Namsos Municipality on the same date.

 Name

 The municipality (originally the parish) is named after the island of Nærøya (Njarðøy) since the Old Nærøy Church was built there.
-The first element is maybe the stem form of the name of the Norse god Njord (but it is suspicious that it is not in the genitive case).
+The meaning of the first element is uncertain.
+It is maybe the stem form of the name of the Norse god Njord (but it is suspicious that it is not in the genitive case).
 The last element is øy which means "island".
-Historically, the name has had varying spellings such as Nærø or Nærøen.
+Historically, the name of the municipality was spelled Nærøen or Nærø.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Nærøy.

 Coat of arms

 The coat of arms was granted on 22 May 1987 and they were in use until 1 January 2020 when the municipality was dissolved.
 The official blazon is "Or, three fleur-de-lis in pall stems conjoined gules" (I gull tre røde liljetopper forent i trepass).
 This means the arms have a field (background) that has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The charge is three conjoined fleur-de-lis aligned in a Y-shaped design.
 The fleur-de-lis design is red to symbolize the local water lilies which generally have a reddish color.
 The arms are also based on the seal of King Håkon Magnusson from 1344, on a document in which the King granted several rights to the local farmers.
 The seal shows St. Mary in a portal decorated with fleur-de-lis, the symbol of St. Mary.
 The arms were designed by Einar H. Skjervold.
 The municipal flag has the same design as the coat of arms.